Use Cases

 Here the Liquid variable parameter_name._parameter_value

-is used to insert the value of the parameter specified with parameter_name
+is used to insert the value of the parameter that is specified with parameter_name

 .

-For more examples of creating logical statements with Liquid, see the documentation page for Liquid Variable Reference.
+For more examples of creating logical statements with Liquid, see the Liquid variable reference documentation page.